microsoft/alguidelines/content/BCPatterns/generic-method-pattern/index.md

 **One method, one codeunit**
 The idea is to put the code in one *encapsulated* codeunit with the purpose to have all the code in that one codeunit function for that one method.
 This way, the codeunit will stay relatively small and readable.

-Let me start by showing an example, so you can re:
+Let me start by showing an example, so you can refer to this complete example during the rest of the article:

 ```AL
 codeunit 53100 "WLD BlockCustomer Meth"